Harry Warden: Merchandising

-NECA, in collaboration with Scream Factory, revealed plans for an official action figure of Warden.
+NECA, in collaboration with Scream Factory, has released an action figure of Warden.
 This marks Warden's first ever collectible.

 Development

 Conception

 He is depicted as a once normal man who descended into madness when his bosses weren't paying attention to their workers, which led to the disaster and subsequently Warden's insanity.
 He is depicted similarly to Michael Myers and Jason Voorhees in that he is a deranged silent killer who lurks in the shadows.
 In Canadian Cinema Since the 1980s: At the Heart of the World, Mihalka stated, "Harry Warden [the original Valentine's Day killer] wasn't born evil; he was a hardworking man who went insane when the bosses neglected the people that worked for them, causing a disaster.
 I really insisted on the subtext.
-Okay, it's not exactly a treatise on Das Kapita, but at the same time, that's who the character is."
+Okay, it's not exactly a treatise on Das Kapital, but at the same time, that's who the character is."